aflores255/SimpleCrowdfund/README.md

 - 💸 **Funds are only released if the funding goal is reached**, protecting contributors from failed or abandoned projects.
 - 🔁 **Automatic refunds are guaranteed** if the goal isn't met by the deadline — no need to rely on third parties.
 - 🔐 **Security is built-in**, using audited OpenZeppelin libraries and protections like reentrancy guards and strict ownership controls.
+- ⏳ **Deadlines can be extended once**, providing flexibility while maintaining trust.

 This contract gives backers peace of mind and empowers project owners with a trustless fundraising tool that can be easily deployed, customized, and integrated into any DApp or Web3 experience.